physimals/quantiphyse/FEATURES.md

 ### 4) T1 widget
 - Create a T1 widget that generates a T1 map from a series of variable flip angle images
-- The code is implemented in PKView for command line use and should also be integrated as a widget
+- The code is implemented in Quantiphyse for command line use and should also be integrated as a widget
 - The current command line version passes a yaml configuration file as an argument
 - There are two versions:
 *1) T1 with actual flip angle caclulation (preclinical)*
 ```
-PKView --T10afibatch eg3_t10config_preclinical.yaml
+quantiphyse --T10afibatch eg3_t10config_preclinical.yaml
 ```

 *2) T1 without actual flip angle (clinical)*
 ```
-PKView --T10afibatch eg2_t10config_clinical.yaml
+quantiphyse --T10afibatch eg2_t10config_clinical.yaml
 ```
 - These yaml arguments provide a template to implement a widget
 - Code: